-The fair values of the non-current portion of trade and bills receivables, the non-current portion of financial assets included in prepayments, deposits and other receivables and the non-current portion of financial liabilities included in other payables and accruals have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
+The fair values of the non-current portion of trade and bills receivables, the non-current portion of financial assets included in prepayments, other receivables and other assets and the non-current portion of financial liabilities included in other payables and accruals have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.

-34. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+36. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise cash and bank balances and pledged deposits.
+The Group's principal financial instruments comprise cash and bank balances, pledged deposits and bank loans.
 The main purpose of these financial instruments is to support the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables and trade payables which arise directly from its operations.